RedisLabsModules/RLTest/README.md

 ```
 The configuration file format is the same as the command line argument, i.e : '--< param_name > < param_val >'.

-It is also possible to comment a spacific lines in the configuration file using '#'.
+It is also possible to comment a specific lines in the configuration file using '#'.

 Example:
 ```